Travis Kirschke: Regular season

+Playoffs

 Personal life

 Kirschke is married to Amy and has one daughter, Ella, who is a member of the UCLA swim team, and two sons, Gabe and Blake.
+Gabe is a member of the Wake Forest football team.
+Blake is set to attend Denver to play lacrosse.
 He is currently an assistant football coach at Valor Christian High School in Highlands Ranch, Colorado.